Syrian Constitution of 1973

-The 1973 Constitution of Ba'athist Syria was the constitution that governed Ba'athist Syria from 13 March 1973 until 27 February 2012.
+The 1973 Constitution of Syria was the constitution that governed Ba'athist Syria from 13 March 1973 until 27 February 2012.
 It describes Syria's character to be Arab, democratic, socialist and republican.
 Further, in line with pan-Arab ideology, it positions the country as a region of the wider Arab world and its people as an integral part of the Arab nation.
 The constitution entrenched the power of the Arab Socialist Ba'ath Party, and its 8th Article described the party as "the leading party in the society and the state", effectively ruling Syria as a one-party socialist state under emergency laws.

 History

 The Constitution of 1973 replaced a Provisional Constitution of 1 May 1969.
 The constitution was amended in 2000 to change the minimum age of the President from 40 to 34.
 During the Syrian revolution, a new constitution based on the 1973 constitution was put to a referendum, which resulted in its adoption.
 The new constitution came into force on 27 February 2012, thus superseding the Constitution of 1973.